RAMBLE in the LUNE VALLEY, from DEVIL'S BRIDGE, KIRKBY LONSDALE

 The Walk

-In common with many bridges of the same name, legend holds that the Devil appeared to an old woman, promising to build a bridge in exchange for the first soul to cross over it.
+Grizzly went on, "in common with many bridges of the same name, legend holds that the Devil appeared to an old woman, promising to build a bridge in exchange for the first soul to cross over it.
 When the bridge was finished the woman threw bread over the bridge and her dog chased after it, thereby outwitting the Devil.
-Several large stones in the surrounding area, including the Great Stone of Fourstones are ascribed to the Devil's purse-strings bursting open as he ferried masonry to build it.
+Several large stones in the surrounding area, including the Great Stone of Fourstones are ascribed to the Devil's purse-strings bursting open as he ferried masonry to build it."

 This picture was taken in November 2005, on a walk with Uncle Eric.
 The stone lies on an otherwise featureless moor, above the town of Bentham.
 As can be seen it is huge measuring about 30 feet round and 12 feet high, with steps cut into it, which we scampered up so we could sit on the top.
 There were once three other stones next to this one (hence it's name), but they were apparently broken up for sharpening scythes about two hundred years ago.

-Right, back to todays' adventure.
+Right, back to today's adventure.
 The path by the river was followed passing below the town of Kirkby Lonsdale.
-Suddenly a beautiful sweep of the river opened before us crying out to be photographed, so Dad obliged.
+Suddenly a beautiful sweep of the river opened before.

 At the top, walking just a few yards left we were able to see the impressive St Mary's Church across the snow covered graveyard.
 The early morning winter sun is warming the stone of the east end and tower.

 By now about an hour had passed, but as you can see there had been plenty of picture stops, as well as Dad's chat to Barry.
-So we suggested to Dad that if we were going to finish this adventure today, we had better get a move on.
+So Tetley said, "if we are going to finish this adventure today, we had better get a move on."

 Dad replied, "yes, you are right", as he headed determinedly along the path that took us into Underley Park.